m0rr1s-p/extractSelenideScreenshot/README.md

 ## General

 This Action extracts base64 encoded images (screenshots) made by Selenide and converts them to PNG.
-After that the images are uploaded to [Cloudinary](https://cloudinary.com/), hence why you need an account there.
+After that the images are uploaded to [Cloudinary], hence why you need an account there.
 Then the image will be added to the step summary with Markdown.
 The images will be saved in the working directory with the name "screenshot<index>.png".

 ## Usage

 ```yaml
 uses: m0rr1s-p/extractSelenideScreenshot@release/v1
 if: always()
 with: